 Bryce Roth is a junior finance major.
 Contact Bryce at firstname.lastname@example.org.

-Disclaimer: I/we have no positions in any stocks mentioned and no plans to initiate any positions within the next 72 hours.
+Disclaimer: I’m a long-term investor in Tesla.
+Madison Business Review editor James Faris is a long-term investor in Tesla and UnitedHealth Group.
 I wrote this article myself, and it expresses my own opinions.
 I’m not receiving compensation for it, and I have no business relationship with any company whose stock is mentioned in this article.